 Will land that is privately used for farming, residence, grazing or other purposes be permanently acquired or temporarily occupied by sub-project implementation?
-Yes No ➤ If the answer is 'yes', proceed to the guidance on land acquisition (voluntary donation or resettlement action plan, as appropriate) S2.
-Accessing sub-project benefits Will the following groups in the village have access to a nd benefit from the sub-project?
-Women: Yes No Youth groups: Yes No Ethnic minorities: Yes No Religious minorities: Yes No Other groups (e.g. the poor, the elderly) Yes No For each group: if the answer is 'yes', specify how it not benefit. will belieff, and if it is no, explain why they will Will villagers be employed for the implementation of w orks?
-Yes No $ ightharpoonup$ If the answer is 'yes', $\rightarrow$ Part I, Block Grants to determine the daily wage Name: Position: Head, Village Project Support Committee Signature: Pate:
+Yes No

+If the answer is 'yes', proceed to the guidance on land acquisition (voluntary donation or resettlement action plan, as appropriate)

+S2.
+Accessing sub-project benefits

+Will the following groups in the village have access to and benefit from the sub-project?

+- -- Women: Yes No

+- -- Youth groups: Yes No

+- -- Ethnic minorities: Yes No

+- -- Religious minorities: Yes___No

+- -- Other groups (e.g. the poor, the elderly) Yes No

+- For each group: if the answer is 'yes', specify how it will benefit, and if it is 'no', explain why they will not benefit.

+Will villagers be employed for the implementation of works?
+Yes No

+\succ If the answer is 'yes', → Part I, Block Grants to determine the daily wage

+Name: Position: Head, Village Project Support Committee Signature: Date: